AnoopAlias/AUTOM8N/docs/installation_standalone.rst

 XtendWeb Requirements: cPanel 60.0+ server with CentOS6/CentOS7/CloudLinux6/CloudLinux7 64 bit OS installed .

-We recommend CentOS7 over CloudLinux .
+We recommend CentOS7 over CloudLinux.
 XtendWeb support chrooted PHP (similar to cageFS) and SimpleR plugin can provide application level and user level resource isolation

-.. tip:: XtendWeb can use either Nginx or OpenResty as the webserver
+.. tip:: XtendWeb can use either Nginx or OpenResty as the web server

 .. tip:: CentOS7/CloudLinux7 is recommended